0verflowme/meals-app/README.md

 ---

-<p align="center"> Few lines describing your project.
+<p align="center"> Meals App which is a part of my skill test.
     <br>
 </p>